Pendo720/N.J-Matata/index.md

 the aspect of the artifact qualities which need addressing to better its quality.
 The artifact quality measure is the average of the individual values on the four dimensions: Specification, Documentation, Implementation and Testing

-Note: the quantities on both Test and Implementation. dimensions are negated for visualisation purposes.
+Note: the quantities on both the Testing and Implementation dimensions are negated for visualisation purposes.